microsoft/fluentui-react-native/apps/fluent-tester/src/E2E/README.md

 If one tests fails, it will cause every subsequent test to fail as well.
 Due to this structure, if you get a failing E2E run, you should find the **first** failing test and focus on fixing that one.

 Having a clear and concise report on testing failures is key in efficient debugging.
-We're utilizing two report generator:
+We're utilizing two report generators:

 1. **Spec Reporter** - Low overhead, easy to read, automatically runs with E2E testing.
 However, less information and less reliable.